reactjs/react.dev/src/content/reference/react/useContext.md

 <Intro>

-`useContext` is a React Hook that lets you read and subscribe to [context](/learn/passing-data-deeply-with-context) from your component.
+`useContext` is a React Hook that lets you read and subscribe to [context](/learn/passing-data-deeply-with-context) from your Component.

 ```js
 const value = useContext(SomeContext)